wazuh/wazuh-documentation/source/nist/threat-intelligence.rst

 #.
 Select **Framework**.
 Here, you can see the available MITRE tactics and their associated techniques.

 #.
 Select any technique to display its details as well as the events in your environment associated with that technique.
-In this example, we choose T1112 Modify Registry.
+In this example, we choose **T1112 Modify Registry**.

    .. thumbnail:: /images/nist/select-framework.png
       :title: Select Framework